anvil-works/anvil-runtime/tests/README.md

 1. ./run_tests

+The smoke test starts a fresh App Server and embedded database for each of three Data Tables configurations: legacy, accelerated, and split storage.
+It checks app startup, the physical PostgreSQL storage mode, and adding and counting rows through server functions.
+The storage check catches a split-enabled app silently creating combined tables even when its row operations succeed.

 Adding a new tests/test apps

 1. For each test file you must choose a test app to run against.